At a Glance

 Learning effective study strategies can reduce your child’s stress about school and improve his grades.
 And it may even help both of you avoid battles over his homework.
-Here are two useful strategies to share with your child, based on suggestions inAcademic Success Strategies for Adolescents with Learning Disabilities and ADHD (©2003 Brookes Publishing Co.).
+Here are two useful strategies to share with your child, based on suggestions inAcademic Success Strategies for Adolescents with Learning Disabilities and (©2003 Brookes Publishing Co.).

 Over “C” tests and assignments.

 Studying isn’t just a matter of sitting down to review notes.
 It also involves knowing what you need to study when and keeping track of assignments and tests.

 “Learning effective study strategies can reduce your child’s stress about school and improve his grades.”

 Many middle school and high school teachers use an online grading program.
 Many will list daily assignments and due dates, as well as grades.
 Your child can use this to plan his studying, using the following steps.

 Create a calendar.
 Show your child how to use a large wall calendar and a set of markers to keep track of all the assignments.
 He can assign each class a different colored marker and write all of his assignments, activities and appointments on the calendar.
 Or he can use an online calendar—and sync it with multiple devices, including his smartphone and laptop.